bolek42/bolek42.github.io/ctf/2017-GoogleCTF/inst_prof/README.md

 ropchain += struct.pack("<Q", call_rbx)
 ```

-To write the ropchain without crashing the programm, we used rsp+0x1000 as a target and placed it in front of the mains stack frame.
+To write the ROP chain without crashing the program, we used rsp+0x1000 as a target and placed it in front of the mains stack frame.

 ```python
 execute("mov %r15, %rsp; ret")